Why should Dushyant Chautala resign, did he frame farm laws? asks JJP chief Ajay Chautala | Politics

 ''I want to ask for what should Dushyant Chautala resign?
 Did he frame these (farm) laws?
 Are his signatures there?'' he said.

 ''If anybody from in Haryana had participation in this (legislation of the laws), they are 10 Lok Sabha MPs and five Rajya Sabha MPs from the state.
 If they have to seek resignation, they should do so from them....
 But they don't ask for their resignations and only say Dushyant should resign,” he said.
 All 10 Lok Sabha members from Haryana belong to the BJP.
-The party also has three Rajya Sabha members, while the opposition Congress has two.
+The party also has three Rajya Sabha members, while the opposition Congress has one, while there is one Independent.

 Opposition parties, including the Congress, and the farm outfits spearheading the stir against the farm laws have in the past sought that Dushyant Chautala should resign and his party JJP should withdraw support from the government led by the BJP which brought the farm laws.